Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

-In what follows, we present a phenomenological theory of hole-doped high-$T_{C}$ superconductivity in cuprates.
-Although, we believe that the characteristic superconductivity behavior of cuprates is mainly due to the holes at the node, for completeness, we also treat the electrons at the anti-node portion of the Brillouin zone in the Appendix.
-The most complete and general nonequilibrium quantum transport theory of superconductivity of electrons in metals has been given by one of the authors (FAB) in a series of publications \cite{buotbook,buotbook2}.
-We will treat this here only phenomenologically for simplicity and lack of space.
+We present the mean-field theory of hole-doped high-$T_{C}$ superconductivity in cuprates.
+The characteristic superconductivity behavior of cuprates is mainly due to the holes at the node.
+The most complete and general nonequilibrium quantum transport theory of the superconductivity of charge carriers in metals has been given by one of the authors (FAB) in a series of publications \cite{buotrivista,buotbook,buotbook2}.

-We consider the two bands model of high-$T_{C}$ cuprates.
-In Fig. \ref{ehoverlap} is shown the typical ARPES results of cuprates.
-In Fig. \ref{ehoverlap}, we focus on the overlapping regions of electron pocket (at antinode) and holes pocket (at the node), Fig. \ref{nodeantinode} to formulate our Hamiltonian.
+We considered a two-band model of high-$T_{C}$ cuprates.
+Luo and G. H Miley \cite{ARPES} obtained the Fermi surface and band structure of generic cuprate superconductors from ARPES.
+The electron pocket resides at the antinode and the hole pocket resides at the node of the $d_{x^{2}-y^{2}}$ symmetric state.
+We focus on hole pocket (at the node) to formulate the Hamiltonian.